9M2PJU/9M2PJU-APRS-Thursday-Check-In-Bot/README.md

 ## 📨 What It Sends

-This bot sends the following APRS message to `ANSRVR`:
+This bot sends the following APRS message to `APRSPH`:

 ```
-CQ HOTG Hello from CALLSIGN
+HOTG Hello from CALLSIGN
 ```

 This checks into the [#APRSThursday](https://aprsph.net/aprsthursday/) net, encouraging global participation in APRS messaging.